nil0j/sys-f/docs/main.typ

 #underline[no changes were required according to the instructions].

-Insert your token in the input box and lock it with the lock button.
+Insert your token in the input box and lock it with the lock button
-Negated requests will not be notified since that wasn't specified anywhere, and for logins you still have to use an application like curlie or the like
 (careful with the extra spaces!!).
+Negated requests will not be notified since that wasn't specified anywhere, and for logins you still have to use an application like curlie or the like.

 #image("13.png")
 #image("12.png")